alfuwu/Hyleus-Vault/People/Important/Amy Zsaash Küten.md

   - Human
   - Psychic
 ---
-Amy Zsaash Kuten, nickname the Conqueror, is an extremely powerful [[Psychoticism|psychic]] known for her militaristic prowess.
+Amy Zsaash Küten, nickname the Conqueror, is an extremely powerful [[Psychoticism|psychic]] known for her militaristic prowess.
 She came to prominence during the [[Rebirth Era]], where she and her armies conquered multiple

 ### Personality
 Amy Z. Kuten is